ERGO

 economic agents.

 Autonomous agents need more than payments.
 They need credit, programmable acceptance rules, and verifiable settlement — all without a central counterparty.
-Ergo is the only settlement layer built for this.
+Ergo is one of the few settlement layers with the protocol-level primitives needed for this.

 The Problem